ShadowDuke/OW_GermanPatch/README.md

 - All core features translated
 - A few stories, more story options and story titles have been translated
 - Green archetype strings at heir education belonging to my "archetypes+" mod, if you dont use it, you can ignore it.
-- Its possible you need to restart the game once, after activatin the mod to see the whole translation in the game setup (Mohawk is looking into this why)
+- Its possible you need to restart the game once, or go one step back in the menu after activating the mod to see the whole translation in the game setup (Mohawk is looking into this why)

 If you want to, you can give me a tip at [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5X8TNX5DN2G5C&source=url) to support the mod.
 Thank you!